-- 1 Do not do the Angels Landing hike:
+- 1 Do not do the Angels Landing hike if:

 - 3 But before you even start this trail, here’s how you reach Angels Landing:

 - 4 My personal takeaways from hiking most of Angels Landing:

 - 5 Have people died hiking Angels Landing?
 Sadly yes.

-- 9 Safety tips for hiking Angels Landing:
+- 6 3 more safety tips for hiking Angels Landing:

 - 7 A first person video of people hiking Angels Landing (the chain part):

-- 11 Other spots to see near Angels Landing and outside of Zion:
+- 8 3 other recommendations to see near Angels Landing and outside of Zion National Park:

 Do not do the Angels Landing hike if: